 Mapping youth work development at European and national levels

-On the EU side, the EU Youth Wiki also contributes to the knowledge base on youth work at national level.
-It provides detailed, country-specific information in 34 European countries.
+On the EU side, the EU Youth Wiki also contributes to the knowledge base on youth work at national level providing country-specific information in 34 European countries.
 In collaboration with EU4Youth, similar chapters were produced for five countries involved in the Eastern Partnership co-operation.
 Recently, the SNAC “Growing youth work in Europe” has monitored the implementation of the European Youth Work Agenda at the national level and produced a series of Survey Reports.

 Objectives

-Building on this context, the Youth Partnership will carry out studies – directly or in co-operation with other relevant initiatives – to assess youth work development both at European and national levels.
-These studies will be aligned with the directions outlined in key policy frameworks from the two partner institutions, namely, the Council of Europe Recommendation on Youth Work and the European Youth Work Agenda (EYWA), as well as in the conclusions and roadmap of the 4th European Youth Work Convention.
+Building on this context, the Youth Partnership will carry out studies to assess youth work development both at European and national levels.
+These studies will be aligned with the directions outlined in key policy frameworks (the Council of Europe Recommendation on Youth Work, the European Youth Work Agenda (EYWA) and the conclusions and roadmap of the 4th European Youth Work Convention.
 Research themes will reflect the priorities set by these policy documents and will draw on inputs from the European and national-level networks, along with other data collection processes.

-These studies could be regarded as foundational steps in strengthening the Youth Partnership’s observation mission on youth work development in Europe, as suggested in the conclusions of the 4th European Youth Work Convention.
-They would support the collection and sharing of evidence, helping to identify patterns, gaps, and opportunities for strategic development and knowledge exchange across Europe.
+These studies will support the collection and sharing of evidence, helping to identify patterns, gaps, and opportunities for strategic development and knowledge exchange across Europe.

 Specific objectives include: